kellycode/svgpath-as-export/README.md

 # svgpath-mod
 A [fontello/svgpath](https://github.com/fontello/svgpath) clone to remove require and use import.

-Used classes where appropriate and, in a line-by-line code review, modified names (e.g., no 1 letter vars) to make things more descriptive.
+Used classes where appropriate and modified names (such as 1 letter vars) to make things a little more descriptive.
 Didn't branch it as my changes are fairly trivial and reflect personal preferences only.

 API